artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 }
 ```

-Here we've told TypeScript that the function takes a `string | null` and returns a `string | null`.
-What happens if
-we try to use it like before?
+Seems sensible.
+What happens if we try to use it like before?

 ```ts
 //            ⌄ Type Error! :(
 process("foo").toUpperCase()
 ```

-TypeScript complains because it thinks that the result of `process("foo")` might be `null`, even though we humans
+TypeScript complains because it thinks that the result of `process("foo")` might be `null`, even though we clever
-know that it won't be.
-It can't figure out the semantics of the function on its own.
+humans know that it won't be.
+It can't figure out the runtime semantics of the function on its own.

 One way of helping TS understand the function better is to use 'overloading'.
 Overloading involves providing
 multiple type signatures for a single function, and letting TypeScript figure out which one to use in any given